 Risk and trade-offs

-Makes trade-off costs explicit: tail latency, conflict probability, and reconciliation complexity.
+Makes the price of each choice explicit: tail latency, conflict probability, and reconciliation complexity.

 Original